Tjstretchalot/tsrqdb/README.md

 This is an unofficial TypeScript fetch-based client library for [rqlite](https://github.com/rqlite/rqlite).

-This project is guided by the following principles:
+This project is guided by the following principles, in order:

 - Minimal Dependencies: This only requires the standard TypeScript/ESLint setup, without any runtime dependencies beyond node.
+- Pragmatism: Avoid excessive boilerplate, provide sane defaults
 - Thin: Avoid encapsulation, prefer data objects that mirror the API
 - Simple: Avoid state, prefer dependency injection to configuration
 - Fast: Avoid copies, prefer performance over defensiveness